suriyun-production/mmorpg-kit-docs/docs/pages/010-quests.md

 * **Reward Gold**, gold that character will receive when complete the quest
 * **Reward Currencies**, currencies that character will receive when complete the quest
 * **Reward Items**, items that character will receive when complete the quest
+* **Selectable Reward Items**, items that character will receive when complete the quest, but you can select :)
+* **Random Reward Items**, items that character will receive when complete the quest, but it is random :)
 * **Can Repeat**, if this is **TRUE**, this quest will able to start repeatedly

 You can set **Quest** in **Npc** dialog to make it available to receive and complete it